mamghaderi/charge-processor/README.md

 # Charge Project

+A CSMS (charging station management system) such as be.ENERGISED is used to manage charging stations, charging processes and customers (so-called eDrivers) amongst other things.

+One of the most important functionalities of such a CSMS is to calculate a price to a particular charging process so that the eDriver can be invoiced for the consumed services.
+Establishing a price for a charging process is usually done by applying a rate to the CDR (charge detail record) of the corresponding charging process.

+This is a microservice developed in python and uses falcon to provide an api that calculate charge prices.

 ## Project structure

 The application code is in the directory `./charge` and the project entrypoint is the `app` object in `./charge/app.py`